annamaria23/retrotransposon-atlas/Supplementary_Figures/README.md

-# Scripts for creating most of the supplementary figures
+# Data and scripts for creating most of the supplementary figures